Why Do Small Rooftop Pipes Move?

 Understanding that conduit and pipes can and do move around on the roof makes it more important to find a solution that stops or significantly minimizes rooftop movement.

-When it comes to supporting rooftop pipes, nothing is faster or easier than OMG PipeGuard.
+When it comes to roofing pipe supports, nothing is faster or easier than OMG PipeGuard.
 Triangular shaped with integral pipe clamps and made from heavy-duty EPDM, PipeGuard units are designed to weather the elements while securely holding rooftop pipes in place.

 PipeGuard units are available in five sizes and can accommodate ½- to 5-inch diameter pipes, tubes, and conduit.
 PipeGuards require no additional parts or tools for a simple and fast installation that generally takes less than three seconds per unit.